glfmn/glitter/README.md

 - `D3`: is the number of unstaged deleted files
 - `@5`: is the number of stashes

-`gist` expressions also support inline format expressions to do things like making text red, or bold, or using ANSI terminal escape sequences, or setting RGB colors for your git information.
+`glit` expressions also support inline format expressions to do things like making text red, or bold, or using ANSI terminal escape sequences, or setting RGB colors for your git information.

 `glit` will only accept your format string if your current directory is a **git repository**.

-`gist` expressions have four components:
+`glit` expressions have four components:

 1. Named expressions
 2. Format expressions